MP Estate Planning UK

 How does the inheritance tax checker work?

-What is the difference between inheritance tax and estate tax?
+What is the difference between inheritance tax in the UK and similar taxes in other countries?

 Can I use the inheritance tax checker if I’ve already made a will?